sfeeser/genesys/docs/cobra_commands.md

 - **How it does it:** Reads `scaffolding.yaml`, processes packages/files in hydration_order (core → leaf), writes the files, and triggers a targeted `enrich` pass on the new code so that high-quality intent from scaffolding is properly merged into the genome.
 - **Dependencies:** `internal/scaffolding`, `internal/scanner`, `internal/registry`
 - **Potentially Destructive?** **Yes**.
 Writes real `.go` files to disk.

-Here's my full, honest review of the entire pipeline as it stands now.

-### Overall Impression
-The lifecycle is coming together nicely.
-The biological naming theme is consistent and memorable.
-The flow from observation → understanding → verification → planning → execution is logical.

-However, there are still some inconsistencies, small inaccuracies, and areas that need tightening — especially around naming, mechanism clarity, and flow between stages.

-### Detailed Feedback & Suggested Fixes

-**Stage 1: The Anchor (init)**
-→ Good.
-No major issues.
-The "explicitly forced" part is clear.

-**Stage 2: The Sight (enrich)**
-→ Solid, but the mechanism is a bit long.
-It's acceptable.

-**Stage 3: Verify**
-→ Name is now clean (good call dropping "(audit)").
-→ The last bullet ("After a hydrate operation...") feels slightly tacked on.
-We can make it smoother.

-**Stage 4: Structural Mapping (graph)**
-→ Good, but the name is still a bit long.
-"Structural Mapping" is accurate but not as punchy as the others.

-**Stage 5: Discovery (locate)**
-→ Good.
-The name change from "search-intent" to "locate" works well.

-**Stage 6: Gatekeeper (Eval)**
-→ This one feels the weakest right now.
-  - "Gatekeeper (Eval)" is clunky.
-  - It still says it defines the "Desired State" in the original version you posted earlier, but here it's corrected.
-  - Mechanism is vague ("performs a thorough review").

-**Stage 7: Scaffolding**
-→ Mostly good, but has a few issues:
-  - It says `genesis.yaml` in some places and `specbook.md` in the mechanism → inconsistency.
-  - The "Ingests the `specbook.md` Specbook" line feels off.
-  - The structure section is very long and dense.

-### My Recommended Cleaned-Up Version

-Here's a polished, consistent version of all stages:

 ---